ChenBeici/SocialED/README.md

 [#Kusner2015wmd]: Kusner, M., Sun, Y., Kolkin, N., and Weinberger, K., 2015.
 From word embeddings to document distances.
 In International Conference on Machine Learning, pp. 957-966.
 PMLR.

-[#Devlin2018bert]: Devlin, J., Chang, M.-W., Lee, K., and Toutanova, K., 2018.
-BERT: Pre-training of deep bidirectional transformers for language understanding. arXiv preprint arXiv:1810.04805.
+[#Devlin2018bert]: Devlin, J., Chang, M.-W., Lee, K., and Toutanova, K., 2019.
+BERT: Pre-training of deep bidirectional transformers for language understanding.
+In Proceedings of NAACL-HLT, 1, pp. 2.

 [#Reimers2019sbert]: Reimers, N., and Gurevych, I., 2019.
 Sentence-BERT: Sentence embeddings using Siamese BERT-networks.
 In Proceedings of the 2019 Conference on Empirical Methods in Natural Language Processing and the 9th International Joint Conference on Natural Language Processing (EMNLP-IJCNLP), pp. 3980-3990.
 Association for Computational Linguistics.